xsuchy/ada-zangemann-cz/docbook/README.md

 - It could be interesting if initial stylesheets could be included so that the document can be converted to some basic outputs.
 - Addresses from the publishers and from Creative Commons could be represented using an [address](https://tdg.docbook.org/tdg/5.2/address) element.
 This resulted in unwanted newlines in the XSLT 1.0 HTML output, which was the reason to not use it for now.
 - Deal with conditional credits or colophon, as the English version has 2 versions: for print and for online publication.
 It might be that there are two version of the source document: one representing the published book and one being the upstream document version for remix versions.
+- It might be necessary or convenient to add font properties for emphasis markup, because the terms used for bold and italic might depend on the font.

 Consider modelling the dropcaps as inline images, perhaps conditionally.
 Making this conditional and dealing with alt-text is a challenge.